ypinhsuan/tp/docs/team/junlong4321.md

   * Introduced ModuleClass to Storage. [#75](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/75)
     * Introduced the Java classes `JsonAdaptedUuid` and `JsonAdaptedModuleClass` into Storage.
 The two Java classes were required in Tutor's Pet so that we could allocate `Student`s to the respective tutorial classes that they were enrolled in.
-Integration of these 2 Java classes into Storage and writing test cases for them took quite some time.
+Time was spent integrating the two Java classes into Storage and writing test cases for these 2 classes.
   * Introduced `Add Lesson` and `Delete AttendanceRecord` commands.
   [#129](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/129)
   [#152](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/152)